ChainAgnostic/CAIPs/CAIPs/caip-286.md

 discussions-to: TBD
 status: Draft
 type: Standard
-created: 2024-06-07
+created: 2024-07-13
 requires: 25, 217
 ---

 ## Simple Summary

-CAIP-286 introduces the `wallet_getSession` method for retrieving authorizations from an existing CAIP-25 session.
-This method provides an alternative to session management via `sessionId`s, allowing `sessionId`s to be optional for CAIP-25.
+CAIP-286 introduces the `wallet_getSession` method for retrieving authorizations from an active [CAIP-25][] initiated session.

 ## Abstract

-This proposal aims to extend the CAIP-25 standard by defining a new JSON-RPC method for retrieving authorizations within a session.
-This method allows dapps and wallets to dynamically retrieve authorizations, providing more granular control and better user experience.
+This proposal aims to extend the [CAIP-25][] standard by defining a new JSON-RPC method for retrieving authorizations within a session.
+This method allows callers to dynamically retrieve authorizations and properties without necessarily having to persist and track it throughout the session's life.

 ## Motivation